johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
-    Just like The Roop's entry last year, this song is an *experience* for the ears.
+    Just like The Roop’s entry last year, this song is an *experience* for the ears.
 Nothing about this track sounds like disco to me, despite the title, but it is energising.

     I could have done without the creepy voiceover at the start of the track, but the rest of it is great.